ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-notifications-and-policy-tips.md

 - Customize the text that's included in the notification by using HTML or tokens.
 See the section below for more information.

 > [!NOTE]
 >  Email notifications can be sent only to individual recipients—not groups or distribution lists.
 Only new content will trigger an email notification.
-Editing existing content will trigger policy tips but not an email notification.
+Editing existing content will trigger policy tips, but not an email notification.

 ![Email notification options](media/4e7b9500-2a78-44e6-9067-09f4bfd50301.png)